xnephilim/blackfury/x/interchainstaking/spec/README.md

 governance.

-It keeps track of the chain ID, and related IBC connection, Interchain Accounts managed by Quicksilver of the host chain (for the purposes of Deposit, Delegation, Withdrawal and Performance monitoring), the host chain's validatorset, `aggregate_intent` and the `redemption_rate` used when minting and burning qAssets for native assets.
+It keeps track of the chain ID, and related IBC connection, Interchain Accounts managed by Blackfury of the host chain (for the purposes of Deposit, Delegation, Withdrawal and Performance monitoring), the host chain's validatorset, `aggregate_intent` and the `redemption_rate` used when minting and burning qAssets for native assets.